officialdanielamani/EEPROM-Index/README.md

 This library simplifies the management of data stored in the EEPROM of Arduino boards.
 It provides an easy-to-use interface for adding, writing, reading, and clearing data, along with features for index management and data validation.

+## WARNING!:
+This library for my personal usage.
+May not stable until this message removed as I need add or remove functions based on own requirement.

 ## Features:
 * Manages indexes for organized data storage
 * Validates string inputs for printable ASCII characters